microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 This section provides instructions for quantizing a model and then running the quantized model on QNN EP's HTP backend using Python APIs.
 Please refer to the [quantization page](../performance/model-optimizations/quantization.md) for a broader overview of quantization concepts.

+### Model requirements
+QNN EP does not support models with dynamic shapes (e.g., a dynamic batch size).
+Dynamic shapes must be fixed to a specific value.
+Refer to the documentation for [making dynamic input shapes fixed](../tutorials/mobile/helpers/make-dynamic-shape-fixed.md) for more information.

+Additionally, QNN EP supports a subset of ONNX operators (e.g., Loops and Ifs are not supported).
+Refer to the [list of supported ONNX operators](./QNN-ExecutionProvider.md#supported-onnx-operators).
 ### Generating a quantized model (x64)
 The ONNX Runtime python package provides utilities for quantizing ONNX models via the `onnxruntime.quantization` import.
 The quantization utilities are currently only supported on x86_64 due to issues installing the `onnx` package on ARM64.
 Therefore, it is recommended to either use an x64 machine to quantize models or, alternatively, use a separate x64 python installation on Windows ARM64 machines.